Jews prep for a pandemic Passover: Smaller but no less vital

 The Chabad-Lubavitch movement of Hasidism has expanded its annual distribution of “seder-to-go” kits, which had typically been prepared for hospitalized or otherwise housebound Jews, to help serve families and individuals confined to their homes during a quarantine.
 Chabad projects it will distribute 250,000 seder kits throughout North America.

 Rabbi Zalman Shmotkin, spokesman for Chabad-Lubavitch, said that he has started speaking to his children about the deeper and historical meaning of the seder to help them understand why this year’s dinner will look and feel so different.
-Part of the spirit of Passover, Shmotkin said, involves recognizing obstacles but managing “to supercede that and break out, find a way to see godliness in it.”
+Part of the spirit of Passover, Shmotkin said, involves recognizing obstacles but managing “to supersede that and break out, find a way to see godliness in it.”

 Steve Weinstein, 62, is preparing for a seder for two this year — just Weinstein and his wife, without the extended family they typically host in Milwaukee.